unanoc/assets-manager/README.md

 make go-build start-api
 ```

-### Worker Service
+### Consumer Service

-Developing and testing Worker service is a bit tricky.
+Developing and testing Consumer service is a bit tricky.
 Here is a guide on how you can do this.

 **Webhook deliveries**